 If you are experiencing any issues, please restore Windows 10 to an earlier date using the previously created restore point.

-PS: This tweak should work fine with Windows XP and Vista as well.
+PS: This tweak should work fine with Windows 7 and Windows 8/8.1 as well.

 Don’t forget to check out how to move installed apps to another drive in Windows 10 guide.